theduffster/Garry-Chess-Frontend-Website/README.md

 # Grandmaster DPO Frontend Website
-A front end website for the Garry Chess AI Model
+A front end website for the Grandmaster DPO AI Model